tel/old-blog/_posts/2014-07-23-types_of_data.md

 This is a bit less pretty to write down, but greatly emphasizes the duality between construction and use.

+## Aside: Explosions and *ex falso quodlibet*

+Now that we have exponentials we can talk more concretely about what the meaning of `Void` is.
+As stated previously, if we have a value of type void then we can produce anything at all.
+If we represent this mode of use in terms of a function space then it means that for any type `a` we might desire, we can automatically construct the function `Void -> a`.
+This family of functions, one for every type `a`, is sometimes known as the *principle of explosion* or by the Latin phrase "ex falso quodlibet", "from falsehood follows anything".

+Since it's impossible to produce a value of type `Void`, we know that for any type `a` at least one of the following is impossible to produce as well, values of the type `a` or values of the type `a -> Void`.
+If it were not the case, if we could construct both some `a` and the function `a -> Void` then we could combine them to produce a value of `Void`.
+So this must not be possible.

+This allows us to extend the "impossibility of `Void`" to any type we please.
+Construction of a function `a -> Void` implies that `a` is not constructable.
+This is effectively logical negation.

+Finally, given the notion of negation we might try to formalize proof by contradiction.
+This would read something like "to prove `a` we assume not `a` and derive impossibility" or, formally

+    ((a -> Void) -> Void) -> a

+If you try to construct a lambda term to represent this, you will fail.
+This drives a division between the notion of "proof" and the notion of "construction".
+Our data types talk about how to construct thimgs, but sometimes we admit proofs without construction.

+One branch of logic, intuitionistic logic, tries to cope without the ability to prove without constrution.
+Thus, in intuitionistic logic the structure of data is better preserved... but one must also do without *ex falso quodlibet* which can be painful.

 ## Conclusion

 We've now covered the types of data, $$1$$, $$0$$, $$\_ + \_$$, $$\_